 Through extensive psychological research, the number one thing that keeps repeating on people’s lists is: “I am not enough, I am not worthy”.
 The second one is: “I am not lovable, no one loves me, they don’t love me, I don’t deserve to be loved”.
 Third: “I don’t deserve good things, I can’t afford that, I don’t have enough money”.
 These sentences are the imprints and projections of your parents, caregivers and the environment you live in.

 What’s on your list?
-If you are too afraid to dive deep into yourself, then just look around and think about your life – because there is nothing else your life could have reflected to you as feelings and perceived experiences, other than what your core beliefs were, as written on the list.
+If you are too hesitant or afraid to dive deep into yourself, then just look around and think about your life – because there is nothing else your life could have reflected to you as feelings and perceived experiences, other than what your core beliefs were, as written on the list.
 This is where self-sabotage comes from; it isn’t truly “sabotage” because as far as your mind is concerned, it’s just validating your list and it is working overtime to prove to you your truth.
 And there’s a trick.
 Our subconscious mind is very good at keeping us out, and away from the box, for safety reasons.
 Think of a computer – understand that it will be hard to change these settings, to even access them in the first place and the computer systtem will try to trick us in many subtle ways.
 Especially through resistances.

 Resistance is natural.
 It is the part of you that is afraid of change because it is a breaking of a pattern; we are doing something unknown which our mind has no previous storyline in the archives of our past to align this with – and so as a defense mechanism it triggers resistance.
 We prefer old beliefs and patterns, and ways of doing things – but this is not of our optimum advantage.
 Resistance is very clever; a crafty detective.
 Sometimes resistance is clear and concise, but other times it is a bit more sneaky and disguised.
 It can be like a thought, feeling or a sense that says, “I don’t want to do this.
 I don’t know what will happen.
 I’ll be left alone.
 I am afraid,” or it can take on its detective disguise saying, “I’m just busy, tired.
 It’s just too much.
 There’s no point doing it anyway.”
 It’s up to us to discern what’s true and what isn’t; what’s resistance versus what’s a true need/desire/want – and this requires self-knowledge and self-awareness.